kinancheung/AndroidApp-MusicMonke/README.md

 The application is resize responsive on a variety of Android devices allowing for portability.

 ## Running the application
-Run this application using a API 30 Andriod device emulator.
+Run this application using a API 30 Android device emulator.